Two Los Angeles County sheriff's deputies 'fighting for their lives' after ambush in Compton

 They were rushed to a local hospital.

-Eyewitness News has obtained surveillance video of the shooting which shows the suspect ambush the deputies as they sat in the patrol car.
+Surveillance video of the shooting shows the suspect ambush the deputies as they sat in the patrol car.

 A person clad in dark clothing walks up to the parked vehicle at the Metro station, approaches the window on the passenger's side and fires several times at close range.
 The suspect then runs off on foot.